Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Introduction

 Still, many real-world problems show inherent multi-stage characteristics and cannot be modeled by two-stage ARO.
-Examples include variants of inventory management \citep{BenTal2009a}, humanitarian relief \citep{BenTal2011}, and facility location \citep{Baron2011}.
-The two main challenges distinguishing multi-stage ARO from two-stage ARO are \textit{nonanticipativity restrictions} that forbid decisions to use future information, and exponential growth of scenario trees in the number of stages.
+Examples include variants of inventory management \cite{BenTal2009a}, humanitarian relief \cite{BenTal2011}, and facility location \cite{Baron2011}.
+The transition from two-stage to multi-stage ARO introduces two main challenges.
+First, multi-stage ARO problems entail \textit{nonanticipativity restrictions} that disallow decisions to utilize future information.
+Second, many approaches that solve the problem by iteratively splitting the uncertainty space, like scenario trees \cite{Hoeyland2001}, and adaptive partitioning \cite{Bertsimas2016, Postek2016}, grow exponentially in the number of stages.
 As a consequence, many results found for two-stage ARO do not readily generalize to multi-stage scenarios.
-Against this background, we design piecewise affine policies for multi-stage ARO that overcome the previously mentioned challenges and extend, although it is not straight forward, many of the best know approximation bounds for two-stage problems to a multi-stage setting.
+Against this background, we design piecewise affine policies for multi-stage ARO that overcome the previously mentioned challenges and extend, although it is not straightforward, many of the best know approximation bounds for two-stage problems to a multi-stage setting.

-In the remainder of this section we formally introduce our problem (Section \ref{sec:problem_description}), discuss closely related work (Section \ref{sec:related_work}), and summarize our main contributions (Section \ref{sec:contributions}).
+In the remainder of this section, we formally introduce our problem (\mbox{Section \ref{sec:problem_description}}), discuss closely related work (Section \ref{sec:related_work}), and summarize our main contributions (Section \ref{sec:contributions}).